-The Series 2026 Bonds are subject to redemption prior to maturity at the option of the Metropolitan Government, as more fully described herein.
+The Series 2026A Bonds are not subject to optional redemption prior to maturity.
+The Series 2026B Bonds and the Series 2026C Bonds are subject to redemption prior to maturity.
 See "REDEMPTION PROVISIONS FOR THE SERIES 2026 BONDS" herein.

 Book-Entry-Only System